Feeding Therapy

-Regardless of whether a child has autism or a related disorder, our specialists provides interdisciplinary assessment and behavior treatment of children between 12 months and 21 years of age with feeding disorders.
+Regardless of whether a child has autism or a related disorder, our specialists provides interdisciplinary assessment and behavior treatment of children between 18 months and 6 years of age with feeding disorders.

 Feeding disorders affect a child’s ability to properly function at home, school and other social settings, impacting physical, social and psychological development.
-Common signs and symptoms of a feeding disorder include
+Common signs and symptoms of a feeding disorder include:

 - Poor weight gain